phetsims/phet-info/doc/phet-software-design-patterns.md

 Note that the `Property` is unlinked before the child is removed from the `Node`.

+TODO: discuss when we may opt out of the extra closure, and just dispose instance vars directly from the prototype `dispose` method.
+  SR thought that if there are only member vars, then they can all go in the prototype method.
+But otherwise if there is one local constructor var that needs to be disposed, then but everything in a closure in the constructor for consistency.

 ## Enumerations

 This is a standard pattern described in https://en.wikipedia.org/wiki/Enumerated_type.